jvkousthub/Leaderboard-System/README.md

 GDG Bi-Weekly Hackathon 01

-# backend
+# Backend
-Backend tech stacks we would be using Backend Framework: Node.js with Express.js
+Backend tech stacks we would be using Backend Framework:
+Node.js with Express.js

 Database:SQL-based databases